 Some of our campaigns here at atlasGO are to raise awareness, connect people, and protect the environment.
 For the latter, we have our Go4Trees campaign.
 Working together with One Tree Planted, our goal with this challenge is global reforestation.
 You can plant trees with every workout.

 This fits in very nicely with the theme of this year’s World Environment Day since trees are essential to many species of animals in terms of habitat and food.
 You can do your part in reforestation while getting healthier at the same time!

 Every 4 miles you run, hike or walk converts to one tree planted.
 In order to encourage fellow participants and teammates, you can log your sweaty selfies and high fives, giving everyone involved virtual encouragement.

 Be creative!
-We would love to hear what are your ideas to participate in the World Environment Day this year.
-Whether it is a daily habit that you have been doing for a while or a new action that you would take to have a positive impact on the planet, we are all ears.
-Send your ideas to email@example.com and we will be resharing it on social media.
+We would love to hear what are your ideas to participate in World Environment Day this year.
+Whether it is a daily habit that you have been doing for a while or a new action that you would take to positively impact the planet, we are all ears.
+Send your ideas to firstname.lastname@example.org, and we will be resharing them on social media.

 World Environment Day is the UN’s way of raising awareness and taking action to protect the environment.
 Especially in the wake of wildfires and in the midst of a pandemic, it is now more important than ever to remind ourselves of what we can do for the environment in return for all it does for us.

 Lees meer verhalen van onze ambassadeurs, onze partners en de doelen die zij steunen!Bekijk alle Posts